 The problem of high-precision astrometric catalogs was solved by performing space experiments Hipparcos (in the early 90s) and Gaia (now).
 The situation with the available photometric catalogs of stars is much worse.
-(Note that astrometric catalogs "degrade" over time (ie, lose their accuracy) due to errors in the proper motions of stars, but photometric catalogs are practically "eternal".)
+(Note that astrometric catalogs "degrade" over time (i.e., lose their accuracy) due to errors in the proper motions of stars, but photometric catalogs are practically "eternal".)

 Consider the requirements for an "ideal" photometric catalog of stars.
-The catalog should be highly accurateno worse than 0.003^m stars and no worse than 0.01^m for the rest, multicolor - no less than 5-6 photometric bands in the visible, ultraviolet and near-IR ranges, deep - completeness till to $15-17^m$, better to $20-21^m$.
+The catalog should be highly accurate - no worse than $0.003^m$ bright stars and no worse than $0.01^m$ for the rest, multicolor - no less than 5-6 photometric bands in the visible, ultraviolet and near-IR ranges, deep - completeness till to $15-17^m$ , better to $20-21^m$ .
 The survey should cover the entire celestial sphere, or at least a significant part of sky (at least 50%).
 Observations of stars in different photometric bands should be simultaneous or quasi-simultaneous, and each star should be observed many times during the survey.

-Until now, there have been no such reviews (and catalogs).
+Until now, there have been no such surveys (and catalogs).
 The most accurate photometry of stars today is contained in the Hipparcos catalog.
-The error of its photometric measurements is 0.001^m .
-But this catalog contains only 118218 stars, it full up to 9^m , and its photometric measurements were performed in one wide panchromatic Hp band (in "white light").
+The error of its photometric measurements is $0.001^m$ .
+But this catalog contains only 118218 stars, it full up to $9^m$ , and its photometric measurements were performed in one wide panchromatic Hp band (in "white light").

 The closest to it in accuracy is the WBVR-catalog of bright stars of the northern sky, created at the Alma-Ata observatory of SAI.
-This catalog contains only 15000 stars of the northern sky (with declination $\delta > -14^{\circ}$), it is full up to 7^{m} .
+This catalog contains only 15000 stars of the northern sky (with declination $\delta > -14^{\circ}$ ), it is full up to $7^{m}$ .
 Its photometric measurements were performed in four bands of the Johnson photometric system.
-The measurement error behind the atmosphere is 0.003^{m} .
+The measurement error behind the atmosphere is $0.003^{m}$ .

 The next in accuracy is the Tycho-2 catalog.
-It contains 2.5 million stars measured in two photometric bands Bt and Vt with errors of about 0.008^m .
-The catalog is full up to 12^m and covers the entire starry sky.
+It contains 2.5 million stars measured in two photometric bands Bt and Vt with errors of about $0.008^m$ .
+The catalog is full up to $12^m$ and covers the entire starry sky.

 The SDSS (Sloan Digital Sky Survey) catalog is comparable with Tycho-2 in accuracy, but significantly larger in volume.
 It contains 500 million stars, measured in five bands of the ugriz photometric system.
-The measurement error is 0.008^{m} - -0.016^{m} , depending on the photometric fringe and the brightness of the star.
-The measurements do not contain bright stars - the SDSS catalog includes only stars from 16^{m} to 22.5^{m} .
+The measurement error is $0.008^m$ - $0.016^m$ , depending on the photometric band and the brightness of the star.
+The measurements do not contain bright stars - the SDSS catalog includes only stars from $16^m$ to $22.5^m$ .
 Because of this, the SDSS photometric measurements coincide with the photometry of brighter stars from the catalogs listed above.
 The survey does not cover the entire sky (in SDSS excludes the region along the plane of the Galaxy, where the high density of stars prevent to observations of distant galaxies).
 Repeated observations were not included in the survey.
-Despite the listed limitations, today it is the largest multicolor photometric catalog of stars in the visible range with an accuracy better 0.1^{m} .
+Despite the listed limitations, today it is the largest multicolor photometric catalog of stars in the visible range with an accuracy better $0.1^m$ .